kubernetes/k8s.io/images/k8s-infra/README.md

 ## contents

 - base:
-  - debian as provided by `debian:buster`
+  - debian as provided by `debian:bullseye`
 - directories:
   - `/build` contains "info" or "version" output for each of the included tools/languages
   - `/workspace` default working directory for `run` commands